-In the event of an emergency, do you need someone continuously stationed outside the confined space to keep watch?
-To communicate with those inside? to control entry?, to summon assistance? and to take charge?
+5.16.1 In the event of an emergency, provision must be made to ensure that someone is continuously stationed outside the confined space to keep watch, to communicate with those inside, and to control entry?
+This person will also be responsible for ensuring that assistance is summoned and to take charge of any incident occurring.